 Reading other authors remains my favorite pastime.
 My current favorite authors are Shannon Thompson, Jandy Nelson, and Harlan Coben (I know, very different, but I love his novels.)

 Here’s the opening from a middle grade short story written in first person.
-Subscribe on my home page and email me for a copy of this story.
-I’ll be happy to send it to you as an attachment to your email address.
+Subscribe on my home page and I will email you a copy of this story.
+The following is a short excerpt.